sebastian-mutz/fsml/CONTRIBUTING.md

 # Contributing to the Fortran Statistics and Machine Learning library (FSML)

 Thank you for considering contributing to FSML.
-Please review and follow the guidelines below to make the process efficient and enjoyable for all. :)
+Please review and follow the guidelines below to make the process efficient and enjoyable for all.
 Since this is a relatively small project, the guidelines are kept short and you are encouraged to simply contact sebastian@mutz.science when in doubt.

+> [!IMPORTANT]
+> The most helpful contributions - at the moment - is an engagement with the library and reporting what works well,
+> what doesn't work, and what needs to be done to make it work for you.
+>

 If you are interested in contributing code, you certify that you own or are allowed to share the content of your contribution under the